sundowndev/phoneinfoga/docs/install.md

 sudo mv ./phoneinfoga /usr/bin/phoneinfoga
 ```

-To ensure your OS/arch is not supported, please check the output of `echo "$(uname -s)_$(uname -m)"` in your terminal and see if it's available on the [GitHub release page](https://github.com/sundowndev/PhoneInfoga/releases).
+To ensure your system is supported, please check the output of `echo "$(uname -s)_$(uname -m)"` in your terminal and see if it's available on the [GitHub release page](https://github.com/sundowndev/PhoneInfoga/releases).

 ## Using Docker